gcl-team/SNA/README.md

 Understanding these concepts will help you master SimNextgen.

-- SimulationEngine ⚙️: The heart of the library.
-It manages the simulation clock and the event loop.
+- SimulationEngine ⚙️: The central orchestrator of the simulation.
+It owns the master clock, the Future Event List (FEL), and executes the main event loop.
+It acts as the concrete implementation for the core simulation logic.
-- ISimulationModel & Components 🧱: A model is a container for your simulation's components (Generator, Queue, Server).
-You define the structure and connections of your system here.
+- IScheduler ✉️: A focused interface that provides the capability to schedule new events.
+The `SimulationEngine` gives an `IScheduler` reference to the `ISimulationModel` during initialisation.
+This decouples our model from the engine, allowing model components to schedule events (e.g., "a customer arrives in 5 minutes") without needing to know how the event list is implemented.
+- IRunContext 🔎: A read-only view of the simulation current state, providing access to the `ClockTime` and `ExecutedEventCount`.
+The SimulationEngine provides this context to the IRunStrategy, giving it the information needed to decide when the simulation should end.
-- IRunStrategy 🏁: A strategy object that tells the SimulationEngine when to stop.
-This decouples the run logic from the engine itself.
+- IRunStrategy 🏁: A strategy object that tells the `SimulationEngine` when to stop.
+Because it operates on the clean `IRunContext`, we can create termination conditions based on simulation time (`DurationRunStrategy`), event counts (`EventCountRunStrategy`), or complex system states (`ConditionalRunStrategy`) without being tightly coupled to the engine.
-- Statistics 📈: Components have built-in collectors for key metrics like wait times, utilization, and queue length.
+- ISimulationModel & Components 🧱: A model is a container for our simulation interconnected components (`Generator`, `Queue`, `Server`).
+The model is responsible for setting up the initial state and scheduling the first events when its `Initialize` method is called by the engine.
+- AbstractEvent ⚡: The fundamental unit of action in the simulation.
+Events are simple objects with an `Execute` method.
+When the `SimulationEngine` processes an event, it advances the simulation clock to the event time and calls its `Execute` method, which in turn modifies the state of our model components and often schedules new future events.

 ## 🤝 How to Contribute

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-We are excited to welcome contributors!
-Whether you are fixing a bug, proposing a new feature, or improving our documentation, we'd love to have your help.

-1. Fork the Project
-2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
-3. Commit your Changes (git commit -m 'Add some AmazingFeature')
-4. Push to the Branch (git push origin feature/AmazingFeature)
-5. Open a Pull Request

 Bug reports and contributions are welcome at [Project Issues](https://github.com/gcl-team/SNA/issues).